Skip to Main Content

 1. Know how to get quotes

 Many insurance companies give you the option of requesting a quote online.
 But, if you’d like more help and information, call to speak with an agent or visit a local agent in person.
-If you choose to request a quote from an insurer’s website or utilize online quote comparison tools, pay attention to the coverage limits.
+If you choose to request a quote from an insurer’s website or utilize online quote comparison tools, be ready to provide information for yourself and any other drivers on the policy, including driver’s license numbers.
 To make comparing quotes easier, select coverage types and amounts that are as close to your current policy as possible.

 Also, keep in mind that online quoting tools may have limited functionality compared to an insurance agent’s tools.
 Some coverage types and discounts may not be available without speaking to an agent.